 As a life-long ‘seeker’, I first ran into Astrology around age 12 when I hung an “Aquarius” poster in my room.
 It was the first time in my life I had seen something that resonated with the weirdness and complexity of my own experience.
 There is a certain freedom that comes when you’re able to embrace the truth that our lives are mysterious forces that can’t be whittled down to a series of predictable events.
 Astrology has helped me to feel more comfortable with the things that don’t fit into tidy little boxes or categories.

-I work with folks from so many diverse demographics, and feel passionate about keeping this powerful work accessible to any who want to learn through it.
+I work with folks from so many diverse demographics, and feel passionate about keeping these powerful modalities accessible to any who want to learn through them.
+To that end, I have a wide variety of offerings and pricing structures for sessions and classes.
 Please feel free to reach out to inquire about a sliding fee scale for initial consults.

 I am particularly interested in exploring elements of unconventional and alternative models of relationship and sexuality.
 I am comfortable and have experience working with clients who are part of the LGBT, polyamorous/non-monogamous, and kink communities, which are communities where I find my home.

 I currently live in Seattle, WA and have been practicing astrology ‘professionally’ since 2010.
 I am Level Two certified with Steven Forrest’s apprenticeship program (having spent more than 190 hours studying with him), and have also apprenticed with Adam Sommer.